the-real-kodoninja/nimbus.ai/README.md

 ## My Vision: A Self-Sustaining Intelligence, Powered by Aviyon

 My vision is to build an AI that doesn't just utilize existing models but also evolves and improves upon them, ultimately becoming a self-sustaining intelligence, built by AI for the betterment of humanity.
-This is the heart of Aviyon's mission: to achieve advancements that are not merely technological, but fundamentally transformative, like those seen in *Ghost in the Shell*.
+This is the heart of Aviyon's mission: to achieve advancements that are not merely technological, but fundamentally transformative, like those seen in *Ghost in Shell*.

 ## My Technologies: The Foundation of Aviyon's Innovation